This article has links to products and services we love, which we may make commission from.

 Top Skiing Spots Near Boston

-If you’re ready to hit the trails, there are tons of places to ski near Boston.
+If you’re ready to hit the trails, there are many places to ski near Boston.

 Several are within just about an hour’s drive of the city, so you could definitely do it on a day trip.